Unact/yandex_mapkit/README.md

 A flutter plugin for displaying yandex maps on iOS and Android

-__Warning__: The `YandexMapView` is not integrated in the widget tree, it is a native view on top of the flutter view.
+__Warning__: On iOS `YandexMap` is not integrated in the widget tree, it is a native view on top of the flutter view.
 You won't be able to use snackbars, dialogs ...
 Scrolling is also not supported, since it relies on the widget tree